ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 node is not running during the copy process, as that can result in a corrupted database.
 Database copy procedure is explained in detail [here](../nodes/maintain/node-backup-and-restore.md#database).

-Please make sure you don't reuse any node's node-id by accident, especially don't restore another node's ID, see [here](../nodes/maintain/node-backup-and-restore.md#nodeid) for details.
+Please make sure you don't reuse any node's NodeID by accident, especially don't restore another node's ID, see [here](../nodes/maintain/node-backup-and-restore.md#nodeid) for details.
 Each node must has its own unique NodeID, otherwise, the nodes sharing the same ID will not behave correctly, which will impact your validator's uptime, thus staking rewards, and the stability of your Subnet.